Major Work Activity B – Performs fabrication

 select and use tools and equipment |

-tools and equipment are selected and used according to job requirements |
+tools and equipment are selected and used according to project requirements |

 select seam type |

-seam type is selected according to strength, aesthetics, type of material being used and job specifications |
+seam type is selected according to strength, aesthetics, type of material being used and project specifications |

 calculate and measure material |

-material is calculated and measured, according to factors |
+material is calculated and measured according to factors |

 calculate size of area to be covered |